A flooded floodplain of the river Waal in 2012, which also functions as a nature reserve (Source: Jan Fliervoet).

 Insights and recommendations concerning collaborative interactions in Dutch floodplain maintenance, to help improve future collaborative initiatives.

 Most studies look into technical aspects of integrated river basin management, much less have focused on the social processes that are needed to sustain effective and integrated collaboration in floodplain maintenance.
-This project dove into the underlying visions, frames and relationships among stakeholders.
+This project dove into the underlying visions, frames and relationships among stakeholders as follows:

 For whom and where?